workarea-commerce/workarea-authorize-cim/authorize-cim/README.md

-# WebLinc Authorize.Net CIM Integration
+# WorkArea Authorize.Net CIM Integration

 Integrates the `ActiveMerchant::Billing::AuthorizeNetCimGateway` with the WebLinc platform.
 Designed to be dropped in to the project as the